The comprehensive nature of the International Affairs Program gives you the academic background necessary to develop into a global leader of tomorrow.

 - Bruce Weinrod, former Secretary of Defense Representative for Europe & Defense Advisor to the U.S. Mission to NATO

-- Thomas Wright, Senior Fellow, Projection International Order and Strategy, Brookings Institute
+- Thomas Wright, Senior Fellow, Projection on International Order and Strategy, Brookings Institution

 - Michelle Van Cleave, former National Counterintelligence Executive